 As an engineer and an inventor, Tesla strongly believed that science can be a great tool against war and can be effectively used to prevent them.
 He spent a considerable amount of time formulating new and powerful weapons that could have been in use today, had they worked.

-Building on his radio controlled boat, Tesla started an ambitious project called Artificial Tidal Wave, which Tesla believed would destroy enemy navies without firing a single shot.
-In order to achieve this, Tesla proposed a wirelessly controlled vessel that would guide a substantial amount of high explosive material underneath enemy vessels and detonate it.
+Building on his radio-controlled boat, Tesla started an ambitious project called Artificial Tidal Wave, which he believed would destroy enemy naval forces without firing a single shot.
+To achieve this, Tesla proposed a wirelessly controlled vessel that would guide a substantial amount of high explosive material underneath enemy vessels and detonate it.

 Tesla estimated that such an explosion should trigger tidal waves as high as 100 feet over an area of 1-mile from the initial blast source.
 This kind of violent waves would have been enough to sink any large ship at that time.

 During the Cold War, both the United States and the Soviet Union put Tesla’s theory to test by performing a series of nuclear explosions in the Pacific.
 The results, unfortunately, were not what Tesla had envisioned.

 9. Tesla’s Oscillator

 Tesla’s electro-mechanical oscillator for which he received a patent in 1893

 In the year 1893, Tesla was granted a patent for his steam-powered electricity generator, which he thought would be a possible replacement to reciprocating steam engines.
 It works by injecting steam into the generator and ejecting it from multiple ports, which causes the piston to propel up and down.
 This movement produces vibrations at high speed, which in turn generates electricity.

 Tesla, sometime later in his life, claimed that a version of this device caused the New York earthquake in 1898.
 It was only after this incident that the oscillator was popularized as Tesla’s Earthquake machine.